How much cash can you get with a refinance?

 - It lets you borrow cash to use for almost any purpose.

 For example, if the current value of your home is $400,000 and you’re approved for a $300,000 cash out refinance with a $100,000 balance on your current mortgage, then $100,000 will pay off your original mortgage lender and you’ll have $200,000 of cash in your pocket.

 The cash you receive through a cash out refinance can be used for almost anything.
 Some common reasons for cash out refinancing include:

 - Tuition costs

 - Consolidating high-interest debt

 Because you’re taking out cash on top of your mortgage, the total amount of your loan will increase when compared to your original mortgage loan.

-Your loan-to-value ratio (LTV) impacts how much money you can get through a cash-out refinance.
-LTV combines the total amount remaining on existing home loans:
+Your combined loan-to-value ratio (CLTV) impacts how much money you can get through a cash out refinance.
+Your CLTV adds up the total amount remaining on existing home loans:

 - The debt remaining on your original mortgage,